~ Talks & Meditations ~

 and make it possible for her to make donations to her teachers and other Buddhist causes.

-Please use the "DONATE" button on the menu at the top of this page and
+Please use the "Donations" button on the menu at the top of this page and

 know that whatever you offer will be received with much gratitude!